Grant Holt: Norwich City 'careful' on striker's return

 Norwich City boss Chris Hughton has said he cannot afford to rush striker Grant Holt back from injury and risk losing him long-term.

-The 31-year-old has been sidelined by a hamstring injury but came off the bench in Saturday's 0-0 draw with Newcastle.
+The 31-year-old has been sidelined by a hamstring injury but came off the bench in

 "We've had to tread carefully with Grant over the past couple of weeks," Hughton told BBC Radio Norfolk.